securifera/webcap/README.md

 pipx install webcap
 ```

-WebCap's most unique feature is its ability to capture not only the **fully-rendered DOM**, but also every snippet of **parsed Javascript** (regardless of inline or external), and the **full response body** of every HTTP request.
+WebCap's most unique feature is its ability to capture not only the **fully-rendered DOM**, but also every snippet of **parsed Javascript** (regardless of inline or external), and the **full content** of every HTTP request + response (including Javascript API calls etc.).
 For convenience, it outputs directly to JSON:

 ### Fully-rendered DOM